JonthMM/Bachelor-thesis/README.md

 It also includes an example and hints, where and what to change in order the run the example.
 For testing usage, the folder 'plotting_example_data' also contains the final shapefiles and XLSX file from the literature review conducted for my Bachelorthesis.

+### Output

+The script shows, and saves desired pie- and barcharts as .jpg in the locally specified folders.

+The example provided in the template includes one pie- and one barplot

+### Further development

 The script has a dedicated function for pie charts and bar charts and also two more for special bar plots.
 All functions are divided in cases for each factor and its correlation regarding drought definitions and SPEI categories.
 This case division allows to easily expand each function by adding a new case using already implemented code from other cases.

 To also simplify the process of further developing the script (for another bachelorthesis or in general), it is rather overly commented to allow for a precise understanding of everything that was done.

-### Output

-The script shows, and saves desired pie- and barcharts as .jpg in the locally specified folders.

-The example provided in the template includes one pie- and one barplot

 <p align="right">(<a href="#readme-top">back to top</a>)</p>